TUB-DVG/wissen-digital-ewb/02_work_doc/general_idea.md

 # Done Tests
 ## Add column to a table at the data base
 add a new column to the db via django models ( a default value must be given, since the addition can happen even with filled datasets) add a data set to this column
     - csv with fkz and content for this new column

-#Solved Questions
+# Solved Questions
 ## models django
 How to add descriptions and units of the attributes aka features? https://docs.djangoproject.com/en/dev/ref/models/fields/#help-text

 help_text is a variable that we can add when defining fields in models.py:
 Exp: myfield = models.CharField(max_length=100, help_text="This is the grey text")

+## enargus format not straight
+- column ´thema´ sometimes without ´ ¨ ´
+- [ ] check the xml file